bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brouwer.md

 * Controversy surrounded Cantor's general set theory because of the set-theoretic paradoxes or contradictions.
 * Point set theory was widely applied in analysis and somewhat less widely applied in geometry, but it did not have the character of a unified theory.
 * There were some perceived benchmarks.
+* For example; the generally held view that dimension was invariant under one-to-one continuous mappings ...
 * He did almost all his work in topology early in his career between 1909 and 1913.
 * He discovered characterisations of topological mappings of the Cartesian plane and a number of fixed point theorems.
 * His first fixed point theorem, which showed that an orientation preserving continuous one-one mapping of the sphere to itself always fixes at least one point, came out of his researches on Hilbert's fifth problem.